moratilla/www.moratilla.com/about.md

 In 2011 I moved out from Sun - Oracle world to learn more from startups and get a new life as system administrator and agile coach for systems.

-I have been working as system administrator, cloud engineer and DevOps evangelist since then for companies like Taric, BQ, and Kelisto.
-I promoted DevOps culture and practices, and the Three Ways as stated in the "The Phoenix project" by Gene Kim, Kevin Behr and George Spafford as the way to continuous improvement.
+I have been working since then as system administrator, cloud engineer and DevOps evangelist since then for companies like Taric, BQ, Kelisto, Oneclick and Transparent Intelligence.
+I promoted DevOps culture and practices, and the
+ Three Ways as stated in the "The Phoenix project" by Gene Kim, Kevin Behr and George Spafford as the way to continuous improvement.

 I have been in charge of technical projects working in small teams as the PM as well as the systems architect because of my experience, but I would like to